 What 20% of your effort gives you 80% of your satisfaction?

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
-She uses her love of physical activity to reduce clutter, in your home and office.
-She guides and supports you to manage your time.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
+She uses her love of teaching to reduce clutter, in your home and office.
+She guides and supports you in managing your time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Do you spend valuable time making a to-do list and it doesn’t seem to help you get anything done?
 Does that list keep getting longer and longer?
 There are many ways to keep track of tasks you need to complete.
 Bullet Journaling, apps, notebooks, lists or recording a list on your phone.
 No matter how you record your list here are some tips to help you become more productive.